Technical Report : ContikiMAC vs X-MAC performance analysis: Star topologies without routing

 \subsection{Packet Delivery Ratio}

+In this section we study how the different MAC protocols behave regarding the Packet Delivery Ratio.
 Fig.~\ref{fig:densityPDR} shows the packet delivery ratio obtained with the different MAC protocols during our experiments.
 A striking result is that \implem{X-MAC-C} consistently provides the highest PDR (between 99 and 100 \%) while \implem{ContikiMAC} achieves the lowest PDR with some values between 97 and 98 \%.

 This difference can be explained by the way retransmissions are handled.
-As shown in Fig~\ref{fig:csma}, when X-MAC or ContikiMAC stop trying to transmit a frame, the upper layer (Contiki CSMA module) can choose to perform additional attempts.
-If the transmission was postponed or a collision was detected, a retransmission is always performed.
-If on the other hand the transmission failed due to a lack of acknowledgment (no ACK), up to 5 additional attempts are performed, after which the transmission is aborted and reported as a failure.
-When the transmission of a frame is abandonned, it can obviously not be received.
-Hence, when the number of retransmissions is high, the PDR can be negatively affected.
+When the RDC layer (X-MAC or ContikiMAC) aborts the transmission of a frame, the upper layer, CSMA, can decide to perform additional attempts.
+If the RDC layer postpones the transmission or detects a collision, a retransmission is always performed by the CSMA layer.
+If on the other hand the transmission failed due to a lack of acknowledgement (no ACK), up to 3 additional attempts are performed, after which the transmission is aborted and reported as a failure.
+Fig.~\ref{fig:csma} summarizes the behaviour of the CSMA layer and details how retransmissions (ReTX) are counted.

-This way of handling retransmissions slightly handicaps \implem{ContikiMAC} for which the main cause of retransmission is the lack of acknowledgment (no ACK), which accounts for almost 47\% as attested by Table~\ref{tab:breakdown}.
+This way of handling retransmissions slightly handicaps \implem{ContikiMAC}.
+As shown in Table~\ref{tab:breakdown}, the main cause of retransmission of \implem{ContikiMAC} is the lack of acknowledgement (no ACK), which accounts for almost 47\%.
 To the opposite, \implem{X-MAC-C} has a much lower number of such retransmissions : about 16.5\% are due to no ACK.
-The number of frame transmissions abandonned by CSMA is thus lower and the PDR higher.
+The number of frame transmissions abandoned by CSMA is thus lower with \implem{X-MAC-C}, hence the higher PDR.

-To confirm this explanation, we looked at the average percentage of frames which were dropped by CSMA during our experiments.
-The results for the highest density and rate are reported in Table~\ref{fig:csma-dropped-frames}.
+To confirm this explanation, we looked at the average percentage of frames which were dropped by CSMA (after 4 attempts) during our experiments.
+The results for the highest density are reported in Table~\ref{fig:csma-dropped-frames}.
 We observe that the number of frames dropped by CSMA is much higher for \implem{ContikiMAC} than for the X-MAC variants. \implem{X-MAC-C} has the lowest number of frames dropped.